 2013-present, University of Richmond, Computer Scientist, Senior Programmer.

 In 2013 I designed, evangelized, wrote, and put into production the replacement system for University of Richmond's password management infrastructure.
-By the end of 2014, over 4,000,000 authentication requests had been served with zero failures.
-UR's systems include Banner, OnBase, Raiser's Edge, and over 300 servers for 4200 students, 600 faculty, and 300 non-teaching professional staff.
+UR's systems include Banner, OnBase, Raiser's Edge.

 In 2014 I began the automation of the FERPA and HIPAA data feeds for our 30+ external vendors.
 The new ETL system allows ad hoc and scheduled operation, and provides internal stakeholders and our vendors with immediate reports of trouble, and confirmation of success.
 Each transfer is fully audited and audit-able, and the results are stored in a database for statistical analyses.